 Robin has been involved in the local nonprofit community for over fifteen years.
 Prior to First Star, Robin worked with DoSomething.org as the Los Angeles Director where she oversaw expansion of the New York based teen social-action organization, and before that spent seven years as a senior associate at Levy Pazanti, an LA based event coordination firm that specialized in events in the non-profit sector.
 There, Robin spearheaded dozens of successful events for organizations such as the U.S. Fund for UNICEF, MOCA, Boys & Girls Clubs of America, Children’s Hospital Los Angeles, HRC, Sun Valley Writers’ Conference, Women in Film, Heal the Bay and First Star.
 A graduate of UCLA, Robin remains an active volunteer for many of the nonprofit organizations she worked with previously.
 Prior to working in the nonprofit field, she worked in the entertainment industry.

-Brian Ritchey, National Director of Curriculum and Programming
+Brian Ritchey, Director of Academy Engagement, East Coast

 Brian oversees the implementation of the First Star Foster Youth Academy model across the United States, as well as identifies and cultivates relationships with strategic partners to expand First Star Academies’ programming.
 Prior to joining the First Star National team, Brian was the First Star Academy Director at George Washington University in Washington, DC.
 There he was responsible for the development and implementation of diverse programming that fit the specific academic and psychosocial needs of the cohort of students.
 Brian has a background in Special Education as a high school teacher in Fairfax County Public Schools and an unyielding enthusiasm to be a positive influence on young people!